-Question 442 - 6(2): Kivalliq Hydro-fibre Link
+Question 442 - 6(2): Kivalliq Hydrofibre Link

 Mr. Simailak: Thank you, Mr. Speaker.
 Good afternoon all.
-(Interpretation) First of all, I am thinking of Baker Lake residents, my thoughts are with you.
+(Interpretation) First of all, I am thinking of Baker Lake residents.
+My thoughts are with you today.

-(interpretation ends) Today my questions are again for the Minister of Economic Development and Transportation.
+(interpretation ends) Mr. Speaker, today my questions are again for the Minister of Economic Development and Transportation.
 As the minister is very much aware, I have been a strong and vocal supporter of the Kivalliq Hydro-Fibre Link project, which promises to achieve transformative change in our region of the territory.